One Account unavailable

 Pay just £5 when you show your Hackney Libraries card at the Rio Cinema.
 Children pay only £3.50.
 This deal is valid every Tuesday, on any film, at any time.

 If you can’t get to your local library due to temporary or permanent illness, frailty or special needs, our community library service can deliver library material to your home every four weeks or deposit collections of books to nurseries, day centres and residential units on a weekly basis for free.

-You need your library card number and PIN to access the booking system.
-If you need a new library card or have forgotten your PIN, visit one of our libraries.
+You’ll need your library card number and PIN to book a computer.
+If you need a new library card or you’ve forgotten your PIN, visit one of our Hackney Libraries for help.